mapbox/mapbox-gl-js/docs/README.md

 ## Committing and Publishing Documentation

-The mapbox-gl-js repository has both `master` and `mb-pages` as active branches.
+The mapbox-gl-js repository has both `master` and `publisher-production` as active branches.
 The **`master` branch** is used for mainline code development: the next version of mapbox-gl-js will come from the code in this branch, and it may contain documentation and examples for APIs that are not yet part of a public release.
-The **`mb-pages` branch** is published to https://www.mapbox.com/mapbox-gl-js/ on any push to the branch.
+The **`publisher-production` branch** is published to https://www.mapbox.com/mapbox-gl-js/ on any push to the branch.
 For the purposes of documentation changes, use these two branches as follows:

-* If your changes are relevant to the **currently released version**, make them on `mb-pages`.
+* If your changes are relevant to the **currently released version**, make them on `publisher-production`.
 Examples: correcting the API documentation for a released API, adding a new example that depends only on current APIs.
 * If your changes depend on gl-js features **not in the currently released version**, make them on `master`.
 Examples: documenting or adding an example for a newly-added API.

 When releasing, the release manager will:

-* Merge `mb-pages` to `master`, ensuring that any accumulated changes in `mb-pages` propagate to `master`
+* Merge `publisher-production` to `master`, ensuring that any accumulated changes in `publisher-production` propagate to `master`
 * Make the release
-* Fast-forward `mb-pages` to the current `master`, ensuring that all accumulated changes are published to mapbox.com
+* Fast-forward `publisher-production` to the current `master`, ensuring that all accumulated changes are published to mapbox.com